fernando234234/mini-and-basket/docs/SUPABASE_NETLIFY_SETUP.md

 ---

-## 4. Create Admin User (Optional)
+## 4. Create Admin User (REQUIRED for Admin Access)

-To access the admin dashboard:
+⚠️ **Important:** The admin dashboard requires a Supabase authenticated user.
+You MUST create a user manually.

+### Steps to Create Admin User:

 1. Go to [Authentication](https://app.supabase.com/project/fzmueqalhxnkddadmtno/auth/users)
 2. Click **Add User** → **Create new user**
-3. Enter admin email and password
+3. Enter your admin credentials:
+   - **Email:** Your admin email (e.g., `admin@miniandbasketcamp.it`)
+   - **Password:** A secure password (at least 8 characters)
+4. Click **Create User**
-4. The admin can then log in at `/admin`
+5. The admin can now log in at `/admin` with these credentials

+### Note About Demo Credentials

+The demo credentials (`Demo@demo.com` / `demo123`) shown in the admin login form are just placeholders.
+They will NOT work unless you create a user with those exact credentials in the Supabase dashboard.

+### Why is this needed?

+- Supabase Auth requires real users in its database
+- Unlike the public registration (which uses an API route with service role), admin authentication must go through Supabase Auth
+- This ensures only authorized users can view registration data

 ---